 "What's he doing?"
 Hot Rod asked of their repair specialist, exchanging glances with Hound, who simply shrugged.

-"Ratchet?" she prodded him.
+"Ratchet?" she prodded.

 "Wait – what did you say?"
 Trailbreaker said, breaking the awkwardness of the moment.
 He spoke in a low, uneven voice.
 Bluestreak let out a sharp gasp behind him.

 "You thought Sideswipe was crazy," Ratchet finished for him, nodding affirmatively.
-"Well, you might not be too far from the truth, but one thing I can say about him is that he was right," he added, and then shook his head in regret.
+"Well, you might not be too far from the truth, though one thing I can say about him is that he was right," he added, and then shook his head in regret.
 "I won't lie to you.
 He's in a real bad way, but I can't help him right now.
-We have a much larger problem, and if we don't do something, we'll all be history."
+We have a much larger problem, and if we don't do something, we'll all soon be history."

 "How?"
 Hound asked.
 "How can this be happening?"